Registered Designs in Australia

 In Australia, it is only possible to obtain a registered design for a new design.
 It is crucial that there is no publication, sale or use of the product before a design application is filed.

 Australia therefore differs from other jurisdictions, where there is a limited grace period.
-For example, the European Union and the United States have a 12-month and 6-month grace period respectively.
+For example, the European Union and the United States each have a 12-month grace period.
 In those jurisdictions, an applicant’s own activities during the grace period will not be taken into account for determining if the design is new.

 Applying for a registered design

 A design application is filed with a set of drawings showing the article in detail.
 This typically includes views of each side of the article with one or more isometric or perspective views.

 It is possible to exclude some details from the design, for example by showing them in dashed lines.
 This means the design protection is not limited to designs with those details.